menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 To assign an existing scope to a superscope, do the following:

-1. In the Object list, select a DHCP Scope for which you want to set a Superscope.
+1. In the *Object list*, select a DHCP Scope for which you want to set a Superscope.

-2. Right-click and, from the shortcut menu, select Properties.
+2. Right-click and, from the shortcut menu, select :guilabel:`Properties`.
 The scope dialog box displays.

-3. Enter the name of the superscope in the Superscope field.
+3. Enter the name of the superscope in the **Superscope** field.

-4. Click OK.
+4. Click :guilabel:`OK`.
 The scope is placed in the superscope.
 If the superscope did not exist, the new superscope is created and now displays as a new item in the object list.

 Moving IP Address Information
 -----------------------------